Himalayan Yoga Academy

 • Lose of balance

-Risk factors for cervical spondylosis include:
+Risk factors for Cervical Spondylosis

-• Occupation- Certain jobs may place extra stress on your neck.
-This may include repetitive neck motions, wrong sitting postures or a lot of overhead work.
+• Occupation: Certain jobs may place extra stress on your neck.
+This may include repetitive neck motions, wrong sitting postures, or a lot of overhead work.

-• Neck injuries- previous neck injuries appear to increase the risk of cervical spondylosis.
+• Neck injuries: previous neck injuries appear to increase the risk of cervical spondylosis.

-Yogic management :
+Yogic management

-1. Neck and Spinal exercises: The simple exercises of neck movements facilitate the practice of further range of Yogic techniques by loosening the joints and relax the muscles.
+The simple exercises of neck movements facilitate the practice of further range of Yogic techniques by loosening the joints and relaxing the muscles.
 These practices are backward, sideward (turning and bending) and twisting movements.

-3. Yogasanas: Tadasana, Urdhwa Hastottanasana, kitchakrasana, Ardhachakrasana, konsana, Vajrasana, Ushtrasana, Vakrasana, Ardhamatsyendrasana, Marjari-asana, Gomukhasana, Uttanamandukasana, sarala Matsyasana, Gomukhasana, Uttanamandukasana, sarala Matshyana, Bhujangasana, Shalabhasana, Dhanur-asana, Makarasana, Shavasana.
+Tadasana, Urdhwa Hastottanasana, kitchakrasana, Ardhachakrasana, konsana, Vajrasana, Ushtrasana, Vakrasana, Ardhamatsyendrasana, Marjari-asana, Gomukhasana, Uttanamandukasana, sarala Matsyasana, Gomukhasana, Uttanamandukasana, sarala Matshyana, Bhujangasana, Shalabhasana, Dhanur-asana, Makarasana, Shavasana.

 4. Pranayama: Nadishuddhi, Suryabhedana and Bhramari.